What is Simple Living? (And 9 Tips To Get Started)

 The dangers of social media are well-documented and include anxiety, stress, depression, loneliness and envy.
 There are also strong links between online time and teenage bullying and suicide.
 Hours in front of a screen eventually lead to the erosion of your communication skills, empathy and ability to concentrate.

-Here are some simple tactics to quieten the digital noise:
+Here are some simple tactics and ideas to quieten the digital noise:

 Unsubscribe to any newsletters you don’t read and keep only the ones you’ve got time to peruse.
 It’s better to savour a few meaningful newsletters than to feel guilty about leaving dozens of them unread.